taryegh/ACA-JS/README.md

 # ACA-JS
 Wide package of JS applications ranging from simple programming problems to comprehensive projects.
-While the package has being developed as being a JavaScript student at the Armenian Code Accademy, it is a living folder; new challanges follow time to time.
+While the package has being developed as being a JavaScript student at the Armenian Code Accademy, it is a living folder; new challanges come across time to time.